learn-tdd-in/learntdd.in/cocoa-touch/_commits.md

 We implement the behavior the unit test specifies: when create() is called we store the message in an array, and when get() is called we return the message at the appropriate index.

 Inner Green

 Outer Green

 With that, both our unit test and feature test are passing.
 We've finished test-driving our feature!
+To make sure it works, run your app and see.